A/B Barcode Compare for Pick Lists, Packing Lists and More

 The purpose of A/B Compare is to compare two barcode scans.
-If the second scan matches the first scan then a Valid response is shown to the app-user.
-If they don’t match then an Invalid response is shown to the app user.
-For this option internet connectivity is currently required.
+For instance, if the second scan matches the first scan, the app will display the Valid response.
+On the other hand, if they don’t match, the Invalid response will show up.
+For this option, you will need an internet connectivity.

-The packer scans the barcode on a pick, pack or delivery list and then scan the barcode on the target item to validate they match.
-If they match the app user can be optionally prompted to scan each item to be part of that formal scan record.
+First, the packer scans the barcode on a pick, pack, or delivery list.
+Secondly, the packer can scan the barcode on the target item to validate they match.
+If they match, the app user can be optionally prompted to scan each item to be part of that formal scan record.

-Here’s a video showing a barcode scanning sled in action.
-It does not use or show A/B Compare but will give you an idea how fast you can scan and alternatives for sequentially scanning multiple barcodes.
+This video displays Honeywell Captuvo barcode scanning sled with the ‘point and shoot’ targeting.
+Importantly, it does not use or show A/B Compare.
+Nevertheless, it will give you an idea of how you can target barcodes.